jkd2021/audience-segment-match-api/readme.md

 ### 1. Files

-- test_audiences.json & source_segments.csv already in the working directory
+- test_audiences.json & source_segments.csv already in the working directory (the contents are pure english words, no preprocessing required)

 ### 2. Toolkits

 - python 3.9 is used
 - use Flask to build API
+- the GloVe model from gensim
+- use scikit-learn cosine similarity calculation

+### 2. Used methods

+- use a word vectorizing model, here a pretrained GloVe model (65MB, light-weighted compared to Word2Vec or BERT), to embed words to vectors in a segment
+- all words are assumed to be included in the model's vocabulary
+- use the mean value of all word vectors in a segment to represent the segment in high-dimension space
+- use cosine similarity to calculate matching confidences among segments

 ## Prerequisites